History of telephone numbers in the United Kingdom: "08" consumer protection

 The initial plan for the new "08" number range was such that rates charged to people calling an 08 telephone number would be made more clear by linking the cost of the call to the second digit of the National Significant Number.
 Numbers starting 080 would be free (except from mobile phones), while 082 would be cheaper than 089.

 New freephone numbers start using 0808

 In 1997, Oftel released 10-digit numbers beginning 0808 designated as freephone services.
 These calls are free only from a landline or public payphone.

 Both BT and Mercury issued only 10-digit freephone numbers to users after 1997.
 With the market opened up to competition, many other companies also allocated these numbers to users.

 Usage of pre-existing 10- and 9-digit 0800 numbers and pre-existing 9-digit 0500 numbers continued as before.

 Additionally, numbers in the range 0808 80x xxxx are reserved for not-for-profit helplines and as such are usually free to call from most mobile telephones.
-A number of other numbers can also called for free from mobiles, but this varies by network.
+A number of other numbers can also be called for free from mobiles, but this varies by network.